Table of Contents & Sidebar Menu

 content directory, you can remove or hide pages from the TOC by adding

-toc: false to the YAML for that page.
+toc: false to the page YAML.
 This might be done, for example, for the project’s cover page, which would not typically be included in a traditional book TOC.
 Or for sub-section pages deep in the book that may clutter the TOC.
 In any case, hiding the page from the TOC will not change how the page appears when navigating by the Next and Previous buttons and links.
 Nor will it keep the page from otherwise being linked to or viewed.

 toc: falsewill only remove the page’s listing in the TOC.
-To entirely hide a page from Quire’s outputs use
+To entirely hide a page from Quire’s multiple formats use the

 Page Numbering in the PDF